loelkes/ansible-octoprint/.github/pull_request_template.md

 ## Testing

-Please ensure your changes are tested on as wide a variety of target devices as possible, including where possible:
+Please ensure your changes are tested on as wide a variety of target devices as possible, including where possible the latest versions of Debian, Ubuntu and Raspbian.

-- Raspi Lite OS 32-bit and 64-bit
-- Ubuntu Bionic (18.04 lTS), Focal (20.04 LTS) & Jammy (22.04 LTS)
-- Ubuntu Kinetic (22.10)
-- Debian Bullseye (11)

 ## Checklist: